+MDS-MAP(P), like any other patch-stitching method, requires the choice of a parameter controlling the patch size.
+In this particular case, it's the number of hops.
+A detail the variant that we implemented in \algref{MDS-MAP(P)}, which is a somewhat simplified variant of the original, which, for example, weighs connections according to the number of hops and uses these weights in the refinement step --- while we do not do that.
+Although we could have used almost any other patch-based method, we adopt MDS-MAP(P) simply to illustrate how to choose that tuning parameter in a data-driven manner.

-The approach we propose for choosing one or even several tuning parameters, such as the number of hops in MDS-MAP(P), consists in minimizing the stress \eqref{stress}.
-The stress has the role of empirical risk, and it may thus be surprising, when comparing to the situation in regression, that it can be used for parameter selection.
-But this is indeed the case, and can be explained by the fact that, as long as the embedding dimension $p$ is given, the requirement that a method needs to return an embedding in $\R^p$ is enough to cap the statistical complexity so that overfitting is not possible: in fact, we want to come as close as possible to realizing the graph.
-(The situation is very different when choosing the embedding dimension; see \secref{dimension}.)
+The approach we propose for choosing one or even several tuning parameters, such as the number of hops in MDS-MAP(P), consists in minimizing a notion of stress.
+We adopt the variant \eqref{stress} for no particular reason other than it is fairly popular.
+Although the embedding dimension may be seen as a tuning parameter, minimizing the stress is not an appropriate way to select it, simply because it will always lead to choosing the largest possible embedding dimension, which is $p = n-1$.
+See \secref{dimension} for further discussion.